-The BSC must complete its work and file with the Director of Elections a final digest for each measure no fewer than 85 days before the election.
-(MEC § 610) (These digests are available for further public review for ten calendar days starting at noon 84 days before the election) Following the submission of the digests to Department of Elections, there will be a period for public inspection lasting ten calendar days.
+The BSC must complete its work and deliver to the Director of Elections a final digest for each measure no fewer than 85 days before the election.
+(MEC § 610) These digests are available for further public review for ten calendar days starting at noon on the following day.
 (CAEC §§ 9295, 13313) During that ten-day period, any San Francisco voter may seek a writ of mandate or an injunction requiring that the digest be amended or deleted.

 A court may order an amendment to a digest prepared by the BSC only if a plaintiff can demonstrate by clear and convincing evidence that the digest is false, misleading or fails to include a "chief point or purpose of the measure."
 Horneff, 110 Cal.
-App.
-4th at 822; CAEC § 9295.
-"Within certain limits, what is and what is not an important provision is a question of opinion.
+App 4th at 822; CAEC § 9295. "[W]ithin certain limits, what is and what is not an important provision is a question of opinion.
 Within those limits the opinion of the Ballot Simplification Committee should be accepted by [the reviewing] court."
 Horneff, 110 Cal.
 App.
-4th at 823, (quoting Brennan, 110 Cal.App.4th at 92).
+4th at 823 (quoting Brennan, 125 Cal.App.3d at 92).
 For this reason, a court may not substitute its opinion for that of the BSC merely because a digest could be more complete or comprehensive.